White-Rabbit-Scientific/egui-widget-texicon/README.md

 - Full frame or image+text-only interaction sensing
 - Tooltips with customizable position and gap
 - Builder pattern for clean, fluent configuration
-- Runs on Linux, Mac, Windows and WebAssembly (wasm)
+- Runs on Linux, Mac, Windows, WebAssembly (wasm) and Raspberry Pi
+- Images are compiled into the binary executable

 Ideal for desktop apps, tools, editors, and games built with `egui` + `eframe`.